(I go by Yoon or Yoonie)

 My email address is ykshon at umd dot edu

-I am a fourth-year Ph.D. student in Computer Science at the University of Maryland, College Park, affiliated with the Embodied Dynamics Lab and advised by Pablo Paredes.
-My research lies at the intersection of Human Computer Interaction (HCI) and Affective Computing, with a focus on how wearable haptics can be designed to help people shape behavior and improve health.
+I am a fourth-year Ph.D. student in Computer Science at the University of Maryland, College Park, affiliated with the Embodied Dynamics Lab and advised by Dr. Pablo Paredes and Dr. Ashok Agrawala.
+My research lies at the intersection of Human Computer Interaction (HCI) and Affective Computing, with a focus on how haptics can be designed to help people improve health and shape behavior.

 Before beginning my Ph.D., I worked as a research engineer at LG Electronics in South Korea.
 Stepping away from academia gave me the opportunity to explore different paths and ultimately reinforced my desire to pursue research with real world impact.
-I am particularly interested in projects that bridge theory and practice, where speculative design meets rigorous experimentation to uncover new possibilities for interaction.
+I am particularly interested in projects that bridge theory and practice, using human-centered design, behavioral and physiological data, and experimental studies to turn lab insights on stress and affect into interactive systems that support everyday life.

 Alongside my research, I value mentorship and support, sharing perspectives that encourage others as they navigate their academic and career journeys.
 My own path has been shaped by diverse experiences, including studying abroad in ninth grade in Australia, where I encountered challenges of independence, cultural difference, and resilience, qualities that continue to influence my work and life.

-Outside of research, I love traveling (17 countries so far, Switzerland is my favorite) and I'm a longtime fan of League of Legends, especially T1's Faker.
-I also find joy in nature, especially in flowers and the ocean, both of which bring me a sense of calm and inspiration.
+Outside of research, I love traveling (17 countries so far) and I also find joy in nature, especially in flowers and the ocean, both of which bring me a sense of calm and inspiration.